-No way or driveway shall be constructed leading into a public way without obtaining from the Highway Superintendent or the Board of Selectmen a written permit within 60 sixty days of the start of construction of the said way or driveway.
+No way or driveway shall be constructed leading into a public way without obtaining from the Highway Superintendent or the Select Board a written permit within 60 sixty days of the start of construction of the said way or driveway.
 No way or driveway shall be constructed or maintained which shall discharge water onto or upon a public way or into a public drainage system without the permission and under the supervision of the Highway Superintendent.
-Any violation of this Bylaw or any order of the Highway Superintendent or the Board of Selectmen shall subject the owner and/or violator to a fine of (\$20.00) twenty dollars per day for each day of violation or take any other action as the law may provide.
+Any violation of this Bylaw or any order of the Highway Superintendent or the Select Board shall subject the owner and/or violator to a fine of (\$20.00) twenty dollars per day for each day of violation or take any other action as the law may provide.

 Adopted: Apr.
-15, 1978 Revised: Oct.
-20, 2014
+15, 1978 Revised: 10/20/14 Amended: May 15, 2021